samueledelia/PACS-Challenge1/README.md

 It handles the process for you seamlessly.

 ### Things to do
+-If you want to give the user the choice of different strategies for the computation of αk, remember that the use of an if statement inside a loop is computationally inefficient.
+Since we are not dealing with classes and polymorphism yet, a possibility (but then the choice cannot be made runtime) is to create a function template with an enumerator as template parameter, and then select the choice with if constexpr.
+In this case, you do not loose efficiency at the price of less flexibility
 - add momentum/heavy-ball method, Nesterov and maybe ADAM optimizer
 - add numerical derivative